lanakimova/kickstartTrend/README.md

 # kickstartTrend
-organization and analysis a database of 4000 past projects
+organization and analysis a database of 4000 past projects from kickstart